teckglobal/teckglobal-brute-force-protect/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Protect your WordPress site from brute force login attacks and exploit scans with IP management and geolocation features.
+A powerful security plugin to protect your WordPress site from brute force login attacks, exploit scans, and more, featuring IP management, geolocation, and threat intelligence.

 == Description ==

-TeckGlobal Brute Force Protect, developed by TeckGlobal LLC with xAI's Grok, is a robust security plugin that defends your WordPress site against brute force login attempts and exploit scans.
-It tracks failed logins, bans offending IPs, and logs details with optional geolocation.
-Key features include a dashboard widget, customizable block messages, visual login feedback, debug logs, IP whitelisting, real-time notifications, CAPTCHA integration, rate limiting, threat intelligence, user agent logging, and settings export/import.
-Support this free plugin at [TeckGlobal's Buy Me a Coffee](https://teck-global.com/buy-me-a-coffee/).
+**TeckGlobal Brute Force Protect** is an advanced, free, and open-source WordPress security plugin crafted by TeckGlobal LLC and xAI's Grok.
+It safeguards your site against brute force login attacks and exploit scans by monitoring and blocking suspicious IPs.
+With features like real-time geolocation via MaxMind GeoLite2, integration with threat feeds (AbuseIPDB and Project Honeypot), a dashboard widget, customizable block messages, visual login feedback, detailed debug logs, IP whitelisting, email notifications, Google reCAPTCHA v2, rate limiting, user agent logging, and settings export/import, it offers comprehensive protection tailored for both novice and expert users.

+This plugin is ideal for anyone looking to secure their WordPress site without complexity.
+It’s lightweight, configurable, and community-driven—donations at [TeckGlobal's Buy Me a Coffee](https://teck-global.com/buy-me-a-coffee/) help us keep it free and growing.

+**Key Benefits:**
+- **Proactive Defense**: Blocks IPs after excessive login attempts or exploit scans.
+- **Global Insights**: Maps attack origins with optional geolocation.
+- **Threat Intelligence**: Leverages AbuseIPDB and Project Honeypot for preemptive bans.
+- **User-Friendly**: Easy setup with powerful monitoring tools.
+- **Community Support**: Free to use, with donations fueling further development.

 == Installation ==

 1. **Upload the Plugin**:
-   - Download the plugin ZIP from [GitHub Releases](https://github.com/teckglobal/teckglobal-brute-force-protect/releases) or WordPress.org.
+   - Download the ZIP from [GitHub Releases](https://github.com/teckglobal/teckglobal-brute-force-protect/releases) or WordPress.org.
    - Go to `Plugins > Add New`, click `Upload Plugin`, select the ZIP, and click `Install Now`.

 2. **Activate the Plugin**: